 Embrace the Power of Video Content

 Video communicates value quickly and builds trust.
-Studies show video can significantly increase time on page and conversions; adding short demo or explainer clips is one of the fastest ways to improve average engagement time and qualification rates3.
+Video often increases traffic, leads, and conversion rates; adding short demo or explainer clips is one of the fastest ways to improve average engagement time and qualification rates3.

 A two-minute demo on a pricing page, for example, can boost engagement and help qualify leads faster.